covertg/climbvote/README.md

 # climbvote

 Hello intrepid climber and/or internet navigator!
-This code was written to count votes for some of the races in club elections for the Yale Climbing Team and Outdoor Climbing Club.
-It counts votes assuming multi-winner ranked-choice voting, and uses the `pyrankvote` library.
+This repository houses `climbvote`, a script to count votes cast on a ranked-choice ballot.
+This code was written to count votes for some multi-winner races in club elections for the Yale Climbing Team and Outdoor Climbing Club, but it could be used in many contexts and adapted to many more.
+The `pyrankvote` library does the heavy lifting, we count with "multi-winner ranked choice voting" AKA Single Transferrable Vote, and the input format is assumed to be a CSV as given by Google Forms.

 Here is a little bit to get you going.
+Tested on Python 3.8.2.

 ## Setup